Freyr Alexandersson

-Freyr Alexandersson (born 18 November 1982) is an Icelandic football coach and former player who is currently the manager of the Danish Superliga club Lyngby Boldklub.
-He was manager of the Icelandic women's national football team from 2013 to 2018.
+Freyr Alexandersson (born 18 November 1982) is an Icelandic football coach and former player who currently manages Eliteserien club SK Brann.
+He was the manager of the Icelandic women's national football team from 2013 to 2018.

 Playing career

 Freyr came up through the junior ranks of Leiknir Reykjavík where he played 81 league and cup matches.

-Managing career
+Managerial career

 Freyr started his coaching career as a girls youth team coach at Leiknir Reykjavík.
 In 2006 he started as a youth coach for girls at Valur.

 Valur women's and men's team

-Freyr assisted Valur women's team mananger Elísabet Gunnarsdóttir in the summer of 2007 and in September that year Freyr decided to retire from playing football and became joint manager of Valur women's team alongside Elísabet.
+Freyr assisted Valur women's team manager Elísabet Gunnarsdóttir in the summer of 2007 and in September that year Freyr decided to retire from playing football and became joint manager of Valur women's team alongside Elísabet.
 Freyr and Elísabet won the Úrvalsdeild kvenna in 2008 and after that season Elísabet departed to Sweden and Freyr took over as manager.
 The next two years Freyr would win the Úrvaldeild two times and also the Icelandic Women's Football Cup two times.
 After his time at Valur women's Freyr served an assistant manager for Valur men's team for two seasons.